 - 7. At the start of the hearing, the authority shall explain the procedure which it proposes to follow and shall consider any request for permission for another person to appear at the hearing. - 8.
 A hearing shall take the form of a discussion led by the authority and cross-examination shall not be permitted unless the authority considers that it is required. - 9.
 The authority will allow the parties an equal maximum period of time in which to speak. - 10.
-The authority may require any person behaving disruptively to leave, and may refuse that person to return, but such a person may, before the end of the hearing, submit in writing information they would have been entitled to give orally had they not been required to leave.
+The authority may require any person behaving disruptively to be disconnected from the hearing, and may refuse that person to be reconnected, but such a person may, before the end of the hearing, submit in writing information they would have been entitled to give orally had they not been required to leave.